-Grades 1 and 2 spend time in the Library each week with their classroom teacher.
-Please make sure your child has their Library bag and books on their timetabled library day (see timetable above).
+Grades 1 and 2 spend time in the Library each week, on a Friday, with their classroom teacher.
+Please make sure your child has their Library bag and books on this day.
 Grade 1 and 2 students may borrow two books for 2 weeks.
+We will also use these Library sessions to swap our readers for the week.